Your Eyes and Overall Health – It’s All Connected

 appropriate treatment for patients, decreasing the risks of

-- Optometrists are often able to see indicators of diabetes in the eyes before the disease is formally diagnosed.
+- Doctors of optometrists are often able to see indicators of diabetes in the eyes before the disease is formally diagnosed.

 - Diabetes can damage the small blood vessels in the retina, or at the back of the eye.